If you're a student at the University of Bristol, congratulations! You're officially a member of Bristol Students' Union!

 Members discuss and vote on motions submitted by students and any that pass become active SU policy.

 We are not for profit, so any income we make from our commercial services goes straight back into providing services for students.
-We are governed by charity law, which affects what we can spend money on.
-We make sure that we:
+We are governed by charity law, which affects what we can spend money on and we work with other Students’ Unions and affiliated bodies to help us achieve this.
+Our purposes are about advancing the education of students at the University by:

 Our purposes, also known as the objects of the Union, are stated on page 4 of the Union's Articles, our governing document.